Jalapeño vs Fireflies.ai

 Built for product, engineering, and ops

-Integration depth is with Linear, Jira, Asana, and Trello rather than Salesforce and HubSpot.
+Integration depth is with Linear, Jira, and Asana rather than Salesforce and HubSpot.
 The product is shaped around the meetings that produce engineering work: sprint planning, design reviews, retros, 1:1s, customer interviews where feedback turns into tickets.
 If your meeting follow-up looks like a backlog, Jalapeño is the right tool for that loop.

 Action items round-trip with the PM tool in seconds